jhermann/ice-creamery/README.md

  starting from the FODS template.
 Then duplicate the `Template` sheet, rename it to the recipe name, and fill in your amounts.
-After sorting like described right above, remove any rows with 0 amounts.
+After sorting like described right above, remove any rows with zero amounts.